 Error code: %{errorCode}

-A common sight in football matches across the world are players cutting holes in their socks.
+A common sight in football matches across the world are players cutting holes in their socks and for those watching the current FIFA Club World Cup it has caused a lot of questions, as well as funny social memes.

 It is something which is picked up by television cameras at matches, and some fans are quick to ridicule the players with holes in their socks.

-However, there is a reason as to why players partake in this as they look to gain a slight advantage over the opposition.
+However, there is a very good reason as to why players partake in this as they look to gain a slight advantage over the opposition.

 Why do footballers cut holes in their socks during matches?